-Member of the Risk Committee and the Audit Committee.
+Member of the Risk Committee and the Remuneration and Succession Committee.

 Director since November 2012.
-Deputy Chairperson since November 2016.
-Michael was Chairperson from November 2013 to October 2016 and Deputy Chairperson from November 2012 to November 2013.
+Chairperson since December 2020.
+Michael was Chairperson from November 2013 to October 2016 and Deputy Chairperson from November 2012 to November 2013 and November 2016 to December 2020.